Samuel-CHLam/wcr_constitution/index.md

 1. Committee
-    1. There shall be a Committee consisting of a President, a Vice-President who shall also be the Treasurer, a Secretary, one or two Diversity, Equality, and Welfare Officers, an External Affairs Officer, an Environment Officer, and three or four Social Secretaries, a Women’s Officer; an Ethnic Minorities & Racial Equality Officer; an LGBTQ+ Officer; an International Students’ Officer; a Mature Students & Families Officer; and a Students with Disabilities & Accessibility Officer

-    1. The positions of Women’s Officer, Ethnic Minorities & Racial Equality Officer, LGBTQ+ Officer, International Students’ Officer, Mature Students & Families Officer, and Students with Disabilities & Accessibility Officer, may be held in conjunction with another Committee position, including each other, except for the positions of President and Vice-President/Treasurer.
+    1. There shall be a Committee consisting of
+        1. a President,
+        1. a Vice-President,
+        1. a Treasurer,
+        1. a Secretary,
+        1. at most two Diversity, Equality, and Welfare Officers,
+        1. an External Affairs Officer,
+        1. an Environment Officer
+        1. at most four Social Secretaries,
+        1. a Women’s Officer,
+        1. an Ethnic Minorities & Racial Equality Officer,
+        1. an LGBTQ+ Officer,
+        1. an International Students’ Officer,
+        1. a Mature Students & Families Officer, and
+        1. a Students with Disabilities & Accessibility Officer.

+    1. A WCR member may hold more than one Committee positions as listed in Section 4.1, with the following exceptions.
+        1. The President may not hold any other Committee positions.
+Should a WCR member be elected as the President, the member must resign from any further positions the member is elected into.
+        1. The Vice-President may also hold the position of Treasurer, but not any other Committee positions.
+Should a WCR member be elected as the Vice-President, the member must resign from any further positions (other than the position of Treasurer) the member is elected into.
+        1. The Secretary may also hold the position of Treasurer, but not any other Committee positions.
+Should a WCR member be elected as the Secretary, the member must resign from any further positions (other than the position of Treasurer) the member is elected into.
+        1. The Treasurer may also hold the position of either Vice-President or Secretary (but not both), and not any other Committee positions.
+Should a WCR member be elected as the Treasurer, the member must resign from any further positions (other than Vice-President or  the Secretary) the member is elected into.
+The WCR member must also resign from the position of Secretary if the member has already been elected to both the positions of Vice-President and Treasurer.

     1. The Committee shall be responsible for the running of the WCR between General Meetings.
 Decisions of General Meetings shall be binding on the Committee.
 The Committee shall not have the power to alter this Constitution or its associated Standing Orders.